 Data Preprocessing

-The cuOpt server has a set of data requirements handled in the pre-processing stage that includes modeling the data as arrays of integers and creating a cost matrix.
-This is done in the Jupyter Notebook client, where the route optimization workflow uses the Open Source Routing Machine (OSRM) API as an open-source router that uses OpenStreetMap.
-This AI Workflow uses OSRM to build the cost matrix that represents the travel time from one depot or order to another.
+The cuOpt server has a set of data requirements which are handled in the pre-processing stage that includes modeling the data as arrays of integers and creating a cost matrix.
+In this route optimization AI workflow, a cost matrix has already been built for you and is provided as a csv file.
+The cost matrix represents the travel time from one depot or order to another.
+Once the preprocessing stage is complete, the data from the three datasets mentioned above as well as the cost matrix are sent over and imported to the cuOpt Server.

 Note that when there is a mixed fleet of vehicles, where different transportation types may have different travel times, additional cost matrices may be required.
 For example, a single cost matrix can be used in the LMD use case for both trucks and EV vans since these two vehicle types have the same travel time.
 But in the PDP use cases where cars and bicycles are used for transporting deliveries, more than one cost matrix is required since the two vehicle types have different travel times.